SD2E/precomputed-data-table/README.md

 ```
 where `precomputed-data-table-reactor.prod` is the alias to the production instance of the PDT reactor.
 You can replace it with another reactor id or simply use `abaco deploy` to create a new reactor instance.

-The following sections uses `FCS Signal Prediction` to show how to build the Docker image of an analysis, deploy it to TACC, and launch it using the PDT reactor created above.
+The following commands use `FCS Signal Prediction` to show how to build the Docker image of an analysis and deploy it to TACC.

 ```
 cd precomputed-data-table